Pit River Tribe: History

+In June 2024, the 1612 acre was transferred to the tribe.

+In 2024, the tribe petitioned the U.S. government to protect up to 200 sqmi by designation of the Sattitla National Monument, with co-stewardship by the tribe.
+This includes Medicine Lake Volcano, a very large shield volcano.
+President Joe Biden designated the Sáttítla Highlands National Monument on January 7, 2025.

+In March 2025, President Trump acted to rescind the National Monument designation of the Sáttítla area.

 Ethnobotany

-They would use amelanchier to create a sort of body armor, the wood was made into a heavy robe or overcoat and corset armor and used for fighting.
-Members of the Pit River tribe would also sell taxus brevifolia to the Ukiah.
+They would use amelanchier to create a sort of body armor.
+The wood was made into a heavy robe or overcoat and corset armor and used for fighting.
+Members of the Pit River tribe would also sell taxus brevifolia to the Yuki people.

 The bulbs dug from meadows and acorns from oaks were an important source of food.
 A ground up form of these plants were stored for winter use.